Gender and International Development; Gender Equality and Women’s Empowerment Issues in West Africa, India and Ireland; Poverty Eradication

 Brenda Gael McSweeney

-Brenda is co-editing a volume of gender case studies worldwide by UNESCO Chairholders of the Global Network of UNESCO Chairs on Gender.
-She continues to research and publish on women and development in Burkina Faso, India, Ireland and Boston, and teach Gender & International Development.
+Brenda is Editor and an author of a 2nd volume of gender case studies worldwide by UNESCO Chairholders of the Global Network of UNESCO Chairs on Gender.
+She continues to research and publish on women and development in Burkina Faso, India, Ireland and Boston, and to lead the UNESCO/UNITWIN Network on Gender, Culture, & People-Centered Development.

 McSweeney, Brenda Gael, and Scholastique Kompaoré with Cassandra Fox, “Another View of Africa: A Photo Essay on Female Education and Empowerment in Burkina Faso”.
 Buenos Aires: Global Network of UNESCO Chairs on Gender, 2013.